Kelsey H. Collins, PhD

 About Kelsey H. Collins, PhD

-In the Laboratory for Musculoskeletal Crosstalk, we leverage interdisciplinary approaches in bioengineering, endocrinology, and physiology to determine molecular mechanisms of tissue crosstalk in osteoarthritis.
-Our work aims to delineate fat-cartilage signals that contribute to osteoarthritis susceptibility and pain to generate a new class of regenerative medicine-based therapies.
-We use in vitro and in vivo approaches, induced pluripotent stem cells, CRISPR-Cas9 genome engineering, mouse models, human tissues, and state-of-the-art multi-omic spatial approaches.
-As pathological fat signaling may play a role in many disease processes, we work to define the mechanisms and create therapies that have implications to aging, obesity, diabetes and other chronic diseases.
+In the UCSF Laboratory for Musculoskeletal Crosstalk, Dr. Collins and her lab leverage interdisciplinary approaches in bioengineering, endocrinology, and physiology to investigate the molecular mechanisms of tissue crosstalk in osteoarthritis.
+Their work aims to delineate fat-cartilage signals that contribute to osteoarthritis susceptibility and pain, with the goal of generating a new class of regenerative medicine-based therapies.
+They use in vitro and in vivo approaches, induced pluripotent stem cells, CRISPR-Cas9 genome engineering, mouse models, human tissues, and state-of-the-art multi-omic spatial approaches.
+Since pathological fat signaling may play a role in many disease processes, they work to define these mechanisms and create therapies with implications for aging, obesity, diabetes, and other chronic diseases.

-We value diversity in backgrounds and experience.
-We believe that diversity drives creativity and innovation, and we are dedicated to fostering an inclusive ecosystem where everyone feels valued and respected.
-Our mission is to improve patient outcomes through exciting, collaborative and innovative approaches in Musculoskeletal Research.
+The UCSF Laboratory for Musculoskeletal Crosstalk values diversity in backgrounds and experience.
+They believe diversity drives creativity and innovation, and they are dedicated to fostering an inclusive ecosystem where everyone feels valued and respected.
+Their mission is to improve patient outcomes through exciting, collaborative, and innovative approaches in musculoskeletal research.